How to Choose Candle Wicks for Candle Making

-ECO candle wicks are basically a coreless flat braid, interwoven with 100% organic cotton and paper fibers that provides great strength.
+ECO candle wicks are basically a coreless flat braid interwoven with 100% organic cotton and paper fibers that provide great strength.
 These are self-trimming and clean-burning with minimized mushrooming and a clean burn.
 Excellent for waxes with a lower melting point.
 Each comes with wick tabs and is pre-coated in soy wax for ease of use.

-- Whereas this pack of ECO wicks is best for wax blends and soy containers candles with a 2 ¾” to 3 ¼” inch diameter, no longer than 5 inches tall
+- Whereas this pack of ECO wicks is best for wax blends and soy container candles with a 2 ¾” to 3 ¼” inch diameter, no longer than 5 inches tall.

-LX wicks have a very flat finish, although braided in natural cotton threads.
-They help candles have a consistent flame due to their curling ability that reduces mushrooming, afterglow, soot, and smoke.
-Each is coated in natural soy wax, fully biodegradable and environmentally responsible.
+Although braided in natural cotton threads, LX wicks have a very flat finish.
+They help candles have a consistent flame due to their curling ability that reduce mushrooming, afterglow, soot, and smoke.
+Each is coated in natural soy wax, fully biodegradable, and environmentally responsible.

 - Best for wax blends and soy containers candles with a 2 to 3-inch diameter, no longer than 5 inches tall

-- These hemp wicks are best for beeswax pillars and container candles up to 7 inches in height
+- These hemp wicks are best for beeswax pillars and container candles up to 7 inches tall.

 - Or opt for a spool of hemp wicks for any size candle